A monoidal Dold-Kan correspondence for comodules: Application: Dold-Kan Correspondence For Comodules

 Let $C$ be a cocommutative coalgebra in $\chfo$.
-Consider $\Gamma$ as a lax symmetric comonoidal left adjoint functor induced by the Eilenberg-Zilber map, as in the adjunction (\ref{eq: dold-kan sym mon}).
+Consider $\Gamma$ as an oplax symmetric monoidal left adjoint functor induced by the Eilenberg-Zilber map, as in the adjunction (\ref{eq: dold-kan sym mon}).
 Let $X$ and $Y$ be $C$-comodules.
-The comonoidal structure on $\Gamma$ induces a unique dashed map on the equalizers:
+The oplax structure on $\Gamma$ induces a unique dashed map on the equalizers: